 Regular olive oil is refined and lacks important nutrients and antioxidants.
 By contrast, the natural extraction process used to produce Extra Virgin Olive Oil ensures it retains all the nutrients and antioxidants from the olive fruit.
 In particular, it contains over 30 different types of phenolic compounds, which are strong antioxidants that guard the body from free radicals.
 Free radicals are molecules that cause cell damage, contribute to the development of diseases and speed up the aging process (12).

 The composition of fats in extra virgin olive oil is also a significant contributor to its healthfulness.
 It’s mostly made up of monounsaturated fat, a heart healthy fat that is a staple of the Mediterranean diet.

 Surprisingly, the population of Mediterranean Europe has low rates of mortality from heart disease, while it is the first cause of death in the other regions of the world.
-This is because the active compounds in olive oil contain powerful cardioprotective properties that help to lower blood pressure and prevent atherosclerosis (1, 3).
+This is in part because the active compounds in olive oil contain powerful cardioprotective properties that help to lower blood pressure and prevent atherosclerosis (2, 7).

 BetterMe app is a foolproof way to go from zero to a weight loss hero in a safe and sustainable way!
 What are you waiting for?
 Start transforming your body now!

 The legume family consists of plants that produce a pod with seeds inside.
 The term “legume” is used for description of the seeds of these plants.
 Common legumes used for cooking include lentils, peas, chickpeas, beans, soybeans, and peanuts.

 Legumes are remarkably rich in healthy fibers, such as resistant starch and soluble fibers.
 Both types of fibers pass undigested foods through your stomach and small intestine until they reach your colon, where they feed your good gut bacteria.